davidlougheed/strkit/README.md

 * Performant, vectorized (via [parasail](https://github.com/jeffdaily/parasail))
   estimates of repeat counts from high-fidelity long reads and a supplied catalog of TR loci.
+* Re-weighting of longer reads, to compensate for their lower likelihood of observation.
+  * Whole-genome and targeted genotyping modes to adjust this re-weighting.
-* Parallelized for faster computing on clusters.
+* Parallelized for faster computing on clusters and for ad-hoc fast analysis of single samples.
 * 95% confidence intervals on calls via user-configurable bootstrapping.